MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 > [!IMPORTANT]
 > TO ADD: More details on Visio and Project deployment

-## Step 8 - Choose what languages to deploy--and how to deploy them

-We recommend identifying required languages in each region.
-You can deploy these languages directly as part of the first installation of Office.
-After you've deployed, you can install additional language accessory packs at any time:

-- Have your users download and install the language accessory packs that they need from the Office 365 portal (requires elevated privlidges).
-- Use Configuration Manager or the Office Deployment Tool to deploy the appropriate language accessory packs to your users.

-For more details, see [Overview of deploying languages in Office 365 ProPlus](overview-of-deploying-languages-in-office-365-proplus.md).

-> [!NOTE]
-> **Best practice:** Define a small set of regional languages that are highly used throughout the region.
-You can deploy those directly, and then make additional languages available for user installation.

-## Step 9 - Plan the installation and update experience for your users
-[FROM BILL:

-As part of the deployment of Office, you can define the installation and update experience for your users, including:

-- Silent install, in which your users do not see any installation screens.
-- Automatic acceptance of the EULA.
-- Waiting for user to initiate install or requiring installation at a scheduled time.
-- How and when to notify users of the availability of the Office installation

-## Step 10 - Define your deployment groups and client packages
+## Step 6 - Define your client packages and deployment groups
-[FROM BILL: Platorm plus channel = deployment group.
-You should ONE installation package for platform plus channel--and then update XML files]

-Deployment groups are collections of client devices that will receive the same Office bits and the same updates from the same channel.
-For example, you can define one deployment group for all the devices in your organization that meet the following requirements:

-- Tool: Office will be installed by Configuration Manager (Current Branch)
-- Updates: Office updates will be managed automatically from the cloud
-- Product suite: Office 365 ProPlus with all applications
-- Languages: English and Japanese
+To deploy Office 365 ProPlus, you create a client package of the Office installation files.
+Because the Office installation files are different based on their architecture and update channel, you'll likely need to create multiple packages for your organization.
+The six basic packages are:

+- Monthly Channel for 32-bit
+- Monthly Channel for 64-bit
+- Semi-Annual Channel for 32-bit
-- Architecture: 64-bit editions
+- Semi-Annual Channel for 64-bit
+- Semi-Annual Channel (Targeted) for 32-bit
-- Update channels: Semi-Annual Channel
+- Semi-Annual Channel (Targeted) for 64-bit
-- Install experience: Office will install silently on all clients with automatic acceptance of the EULA

-Clients with different requirements, such as 32-bit architecture or different update, will need to be in different deployment groups.

-For each deployment group, you'll create a unique client package.
-The client package includes all the above details about update channel, applications, langauges, architectures, and installation experience.
+You can also create separate packages based on different langauges, Office applications, or installation settings, but we don't recommend it.
+Instead, we recommend including all the Office applications and all the languages your organization requires in each of your client package.
+Later, when you deploy the packages to different groups of client devices, you can specify which language and Office applications are actually installed.

-## Step 11 - Define your group policy settings
+## Step 7 - Define your group policy settings
-[SAME FEEDBACK as before--here are the settings you care about.
-Might not need this at all]

-[FROM ASSESS ARICLE: ## Step 5 - Review new Group policy settings

-[FROM BILL: NEED MORE HERE.
-We want to recommend minimal use of Group Policy--use ODT or Config Manage instead.
-FROM DAN: Make it clear that we're only focused on deployment--this is general group policy deployment.
-For most customers, there's only a few policies--just the ones in the best practices guide--confirm with John G. DAN is taking this over for all time.]
+[DAN to revise]

 If you plan to configure and manage Office with Group Policy settings, review the Administrative Template files (ADMX/ADML) for Group Policy settings for Office 365 ProPlus.
 You can download an [Excel file](https://www.microsoft.com/en-us/download/details.aspx?id=49030) that lists all the Group Policy settings and the new policy settings for Office 365 ProPlus.
 Note that all Group Policy settings for Office are now located in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Office\16.0 and HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0.
-]

 Office offers many group policy settings to allow granular control over security, privacy, and user experience.
-In most cases, only a subset of these are needed for an organization.
-Review Best practices: Group policy and Office 365 ProPlus with more than 250 proven, commonly set policies for users and computers.
-Check the listed additional settings.
-Adjust the settings to fit your needs and requirements.
+In most cases, only a small subset of these are needed for an organization.
+To see a list of the most important settings, see [Best practices: Management for cloud managed](best-practices/best-practices-management-for-cloud-managed.md).

-## Step 12 - Plan your upgrade from existing versions of Office
+## Step 8 - Plan your upgrade from existing versions of Office

-Microsoft supports installing Office 365 ProPlus alongside the most recent previous version of the Office suite, but we don't recommend it.
+As part of your Microsoft supports installing Office 365 ProPlus alongside the most recent previous version of the Office suite, but we don't recommend it.
 If you plan to have two versions of Office on the same computer, you should plan to transition to using only Office 365 ProPlus when possible.
 Other versions of Office should be removed prior to or as part of the deployment of Office 365 ProPlus
-[NEED more details here]

-[FEWER STEPS overall]

-## Step 13 - Plan for shared computers (optional)
+## Step 8 - Plan for shared computers (optional)
 > [!IMPORTANT]
 > TO ADD: Will include short note with links if necessary.
 [Include shared comptuer activation, persistent and non-persistent environments.
 DAN will help]